micmejia/bible-dump/AMPC/Exodus/Exod 5.md

-Go, get [^a]straw where you can find it; but your work shall not be diminished in the least.
+Go, get straw where you can find it; but your work shall not be diminished in the least.